 Opportunity Fund grants are intended for special projects or emergencies that are not part of an organization’s ongoing work.
 These activities are frequently in response to rapidly emerging issues and might include: demonstrations and rallies, coalition activities, conferences/forums, and outreach materials.
 These grants are offered monthly.
-You can learn about eligibility criteria here.
+Learn about this fund’s eligibility criteria.